Singapore ups the ante in cyber security fight

 Singapore relies heavily on its reputation of being low-crime and politically stable to lure multinational companies to its shores.

-The national cyber security agency, which will start operations on April 1, will consolidate and centralize oversight of cyber security functions, the Prime Minister’s Office said in a statement.
+The national cyber security agency, which will start operations on April 1, will consolidate and centralise oversight of cyber security functions, the Prime Minister’s Office said in a statement.

 The government also announced the new portfolio of minister-in-charge of cyber security.
 Yaacob Ibrahim, Minister for Communications and Information, will fill the post.